ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 own children will cease to think of us, and
 will not remember or lisp our names.
 Shaking IlAxns.
 The mere offer of the
-hand is the readiest si
+hand is the readiest sig
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_jefferson_ver02:data:sn84020750:00415667309:1858121801:0147/pct:79.159734,53.337945,14.586800,17.018333/!600,600/0/default.jpg"/>
 </td>